inveniosoftware/docs-invenio-rdm/docs/maintenance/newcomers.md

 All larger design work is subject to an RFC.
 [Invenio RFCs](https://github.com/inveniosoftware/rfcs) are a communication tool, to:

-- coordinate the design process
+- Coordinate the design process
-- document design decisions
+- Document design decisions
-- produce consensus among Invenio stakeholders
+- Produce consensus among Invenio stakeholders

 It's a collaborative process.